deadratfink/jy-transform/docs/USAGE.md

 #### Example: Transformation with Different Destination

-Simply provide the `-d` with a different file name:
+Simply specify the _output_ file with a different file name:

 ```
-$ jyt -s foo.json -d results/foobar.yaml
+$ jyt foo.json results/foobar.yaml
 ```

 #### Example: Transformation with Unsupported Source File Extension

-As said, normally we infer from file extension to the type but assume the source file has a file name which does not imply the type (here JS type in a TEXT file), then you can simply provide the `-o` option with the correct `origin` type (of course, the `-t` option works analogous):
+As said, normally we infer from file extension to the type but assume the source file has a file name which does not imply the type (here a JSON type in a TEXT file), then you can simply provide the `-o` option with the correct `origin` type (of course, the `-t` option works analogous):

 ```
-$ jyt -s foo.txt -o js -d foobar.yaml
+$ jyt foo.txt foobar.yaml -o json
 ```

 #### Example: Read from File with Exports Identifier